 Three Steps to Building a Custom Event Design: Step 3

-Building a custom event design involves many steps in a long and detailed process, which can be an overwhelming task for both novice and expert meeting planners.
-At Blue Spark, we like to break down this process into three main categories: Design & Build, Installation, and Experience.
-Here’s step 3:
+Building a custom event design involves many steps in a long and detailed process, which is an overwhelming task for both novice and expert meeting planners.
+At Blue Spark, we break down this process into three main categories:

 This directly translates to events, which are experiences after all.
 You can create an impactful guest experience that will be remembered by designing a custom environment that hones in on brand identity and conference messaging while also engaging the senses.